The Erd\H{o}s Matching Conjecture and concentration inequalities: Proof of Theorem

-\end{lem} We could have provided a more concise statement, and giving bounds on both $\alpha$ and $\beta$ in the statement is redundant (the parameters are interconnected via $q'$), but this form of the statement illuminates the actual logic of the proof.
+\end{lem} We could have provided a more concise statement, since giving bounds on both $\lambda$ and $\beta$ in the statement is redundant (the parameters are interconnected via $q'$).
+However, this form of the statement illuminates the actual logic of the proof.

 \begin{proof} To prove the lemma, it is sufficient to show that